 5. Willingness to Engage in Couples Therapy

-Investing in science-based couples therapy offers a structured approach to heal and strengthen the bond, addressing vulnerabilities and preventing unhealthy patterns.
+Investing in science-based couples therapy offers a structured approach to healing and strengthening the bond, addressing vulnerabilities, and preventing unhealthy patterns.
+Take a weekend and accomplish a lot in a concentrated time through a Couples Therapy Retreat.

 6. Showing Patience and Empathy